vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ## Conclusion

 Custom data source functions are easy to understand and implement, once you understand the basic principles behind them.
-You can even make functions with complex parameters and return types like objects and tables!
+You can even make functions with complex parameters and return types, like objects and tables!

-And remember, if you want to see how all the code fits together, check out [the GitHub](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2026-01-14/MeowExtension)!
+And remember, if you want to see how all our code fits together, check out [our GitHub](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2026-01-14/MeowExtension)!